 Like the Instagram hashtag goes, in Miami, the forecast calls for #yogaeverydamnday—well, most days.
 The best part?
 It’s often outdoors and free.
 On Mondays and Wednesdays at 6pm, make your way to the Tina Hills Pavilion in Bayfront Park (301 Biscayne Blvd) for Yoga in the Park, popular among locals for the unique closing prayer you’ll remember long after you’ve left—something calming along the lines of “peace to your right, peace to your left.”
 Tuesdays and Thursdays at 6pm, Vinyasa-based classes are held at Peacock Park in Coconut Grove, and led by Dharma Studio instructors (2820 McFarlane Rd).
 For a two-a-day of Zen, start at the Mayfair Hotel rooftop (3000 Florida Ave, 305-461-5506) for an 8am class and follow it up with a 9am at Tina Hills.

 This monthly event, held in more than 120 places around the world, is like going back to college for an hour—in a good way!
-Each installment, which takes place on the second Thursday of the month, is themed (think environmental initiatives and citizen science), features a lecture and includes free beer.
+Each installment, which takes place on the second Thursday of the month, is themed (think environmental initiatives and citizen science), features an hour of fun and games and a lecture, and includes free beer for all attendees.

 Coconut Grove historic bicycle tour